 - Use them for table decor at your Canada Day bbq

 This spin painting Canada Day craft is such a fun process art project for kids of all ages, I hope you have fun trying it out!
-If you haven’t grabbed your maple leaf template yet, click here to sign up for my newsletter and gain instant access to my resource library.

-More spin painting projects you will
+More spin painting projects kids will love

 Easy Galaxy Spin Painting Art Project for Kids